asweigart/pyautogui/docs/screenshot.rst

 The Locate Functions
 ====================

+NOTE: As of version 0.9.41, if the locate functions can't find the provided image, they'll raise `ImageNotFoundException` instead of returning `None`.

 You can visually locate something on the screen if you have an image file of it.
 For example, say the calculator app was running on your computer and looked like this:

 .. image:: calculator.png